nk56399/MIST4610-Project1-Group-8/README.md

 Managerial Justification: Helps managers identify affordable titles with active circulation.

-4. Low Inventory Alert
+4. Books

-Question: Which books have fewer than five copies available?
+Which books contain the word “Fiction” in their titles and who wrote them?

-Query 4 allows managers to identify books with fewer than five copies remaining in inventory, signaling titles that may soon go out of stock.
-By joining the Book and Inventory tables, the query retrieves each book’s title, ISBN, and current stock level to provide a clear view of low inventory items.
-This helps managers take action by ordering additional copies of popular or essential books before they run out.
-Listing the results in ascending order of stock quantity and then by book title makes it easy to prioritize restocking efforts efficiently.
+Query 4 identifies all books that contain the word Fiction in their titles along with the authors who wrote them.
+By joining the Book and Author tables, it connects each title to its corresponding author.
+The use of the REGEXP function allows flexible pattern matching to find any title that includes the word “Fiction,” regardless of position in the text.
+The results are sorted alphabetically by book title.
+This query helps managers track fiction titles and evaluate the fiction genre within the library’s collection.

-Managerial Justification: Enables proactive restocking of popular or low stock titles.
+Managerial Justification: Helps managers track fiction titles and analyze genre popularity among readers

 5. Monthly Payment Totals